domwakeling/100-days-of-code-2019/README.md

 domain websites aren't much use either, so need to have a look at something like AWS and see whether there's a *"nearly-free"* tier.

 **Link to work:** [Markdown Previewer](https://codepen.io/domwakeling/full/RvVExz) :
 [Drum Machine](https://codepen.io/domwakeling/full/bzRNjp)

+## Day 9: February 4, 2019

+**Today's Progress:** Implementing a GCSE-level Python challenge using Pythonista on iPad.

+**Thoughts:** Had hoped that there would be an interface in Pythonista to access files exposed through the Files app.
+There **is** an ability to do so at the app level, but doesn't appear to be an interface at script level ... so you can open (and presumably copy) external files in the app's "finder" but not call them inside a Python script.
+Guess you'll be able to copy files into the app's sandbox though so that will be good enough.

 ---